 I probably should have bitten on the Hitchhiker/Mary listing and then the Mary I got so I'd have a complete mirror-lid Mary assembled from the two copies, plus a complete Hitchhiker, but I wouldn't have thought of that in time.

 I didn't photograph it, but I did check Mary's ball joints to see what kind of plastic they were made of.
-I already knew from acquiring her in advance and inspecting her that Eleanor (and thus the Series 16) dolls had translucent white pegs which would probably be as fragile as the translucent yellow pegs from series 9-12 at the least, and Mary has the same pegs as Eleanor.
+I already knew from acquiring her in advance and inspecting her that Eleanor (and thus the Series 16 dolls) had translucent white pegs which would probably be as fragile as the translucent yellow pegs from series 9-12 at the least, and Mary has the same pegs as Eleanor.
 The hardier opaque-plastic ball joints were introduced in some series between 17 and 23, then, if not debuting in 23 itself.

 Here's some portraits.

-It was fun engineering an in-camera reflection for her mirror here!
+It was fun engineering an in-camera reflection for her mirror here! |

 Then, the essential photoshoot required a bathroom for her ritual to take place in.
 So I had to make one.
 I bought two poster boards with a white grid pattern for the walls of the corner I needed and used nails to hold them together.
 The real bathroom floor would be the floor of the set.
 I based the set on the real bathroom for reference.
-I bought two small mirrors, one I shattered for the pictures of Mary broken out, and cut a hole out for the doll to stick out of, and covered it with the whole mirror, held in by nails.
+I bought two small mirrors, one of which I shattered for the pictures of Mary broken out, and cut a hole out for the doll to stick out of, and covered it with the whole mirror, held in by nails.

 I then made a sink cabinet out of a cardboard box and some lids, cutting a hole in the top for a clay sink basin.
 Wooden knobs and a wire bend became the faucet, and the basin got sprayed with gloss.
 The lid the sink went into became a marble top with a simple paint job and gloss spray, and the effect is way more convincing than I could have hoped.